BrianWill/japanese_vocab/README.md

 The "drill the words of this story" link takes you to a page for drilling the words and kanji of the story.

-The "log this story" link will log the rep (record the date of the rep and remove the first listen rep from the queue).
+The "log this story" link will record the date of the rep and remove the first listen rep from the queue.

-Following the label "Reps todo", you'll see the queued reps:
+In "Queued reps":

 - Clicking a rep toggles its type (between listening and drilling).
 - Alt-clicking a rep inserts another rep of the same kind after it in the queue.